-- Identify a Situation or Task where you demonstrated that skill.
+- Identify a situation or task where you demonstrated that skill.

-- Describe the Actions you took to resolve the matter.
+- Describe the actions you took to resolve the matter.

-- Discuss the Results of your actions.
+- Discuss the results of your actions.
 For instance, were you able to defuse a tense situation with a disgruntled customer?
 Did you help your team complete a project on time or under budget?
 Did you cut costs or generate revenue?

 "They'll be able to immediately identify shifts in your tone and mannerisms that might impact your presentation and confidence," she said.

-"During the interview, you should take the time to assess whether the employer is a right fit for you, not just try to prove to the employer that you're right for the job," Zahka said.
+"During the interview, you should take the time to assess whether the employer is the right fit for you, not just try to prove to the employer that you're right for the job," Zahka said.